Colorado College

-Colorado College is a private liberal arts college in Colorado Springs, Colorado.
-It was founded in 1874 by Thomas Nelson Haskell in his daughter's memory.
-The college enrolls approximately 2,000 undergraduates at its 90 acre campus.
-The college offers 42 majors and 33 minors.
-Notable alumni include Liz Cheney, Dutch Clark, Thomas Hornsby Ferril, James Heckman, Steve Sabol, Ken Salazar, and Marc Webb.
+Colorado College is a private liberal arts college in Colorado Springs, Colorado, United States.
+Founded in 1874 by Thomas Nelson Haskell in his daughter's memory, the college offers over 40 majors and 30 minors, and enrolls approximately 2,000 undergraduates at its 90 acre campus.

-Colorado College is affiliated with the Associated Colleges of the Midwest.
-Most sports teams are in the NCAA Division III, with the exception of Division I teams in men's hockey and women's soccer.
+Colorado College is a member of the Associated Colleges of the Midwest, and is a QuestBridge partner.
+Notable alumni include Diana DeGette, Liz Cheney, Dutch Clark, Thomas Hornsby Ferril, James Heckman, Steve Sabol, Ken Salazar, and Marc Webb.
+Most of the university's varsity sports teams compete in NCAA Division III, with the exception of Division I teams in men's hockey and women's soccer.

 History

 Colorado College was founded in 1874 on land designated by U.S. Civil War veteran General William Jackson Palmer, the founder of the Denver and Rio Grande Railroad and of Colorado Springs.
-Founder Reverend Thomas Nelson Haskell of the Presbyterian Church described it as a coeducational liberal arts college in the tradition of Oberlin College.
-Like many U.S. colleges and universities that have endured from the 19th century, it now is secular in outlook, and it retains its liberal arts focus.
+Founder Thomas Nelson Haskell of the Presbyterian Church described it as a coeducational liberal arts college in the tradition of Oberlin College.
+As many U.S. colleges and universities that have endured from the 19th century, it now is secular in outlook but retains its focus on the liberal arts.

 Cutler Hall, the college's first building, was completed in 1880 and the first degrees were conferred in 1882.

 William F. Slocum, president from 1888 to 1917, oversaw the initial building of the campus, expanded the library and recruited top scholars in a number of fields.
-In 1930, Shove Chapel was erected by Mr. John Gray, to meet the religious needs of the students (though Colorado College is not religiously affiliated).
+In 1930, Shove Chapel was erected by John Gray to meet the religious needs of the students (though Colorado College is not religiously affiliated).

 Katharine Lee Bates wrote "America the Beautiful" during her summer teaching position at Colorado College in 1893.

+Manya Whitaker served as interim president from July 1, 2024 through June 30, 2025.
+Her term as president began July 1, 2025 after being appointed as the college's 15th president by the CC Board of Trustees in June 2025.

 Academics

-The college offers more than 80 majors, minors, and specialized programs including: Southwest studies, feminist and gender studies, Asian studies, biochemistry, environmental science, neuroscience, Latin American studies, Russian and Eurasian studies, and American cultural studies, as well as an across-the-curriculum writing program.
-In addition to its undergraduate programs, the college offers a Master of Arts in Teaching (MAT) degree.
-Tutt Library has approximately half a million bound volumes.
-In 2012, Colorado College yielded a student-to-faculty ratio of 10:1.
+Colorado College offers 42 majors and more than 30 minors.
+In addition to its undergraduate programs, the college offers two master's degree programs in teaching.
+The college uses a block plan wherein students take only one class at a time, for a period of 3 and a half weeks per class.
+In 2023, the institution yielded a student-to-faculty ratio of 9:1.
+The college's Charles L. Tutt Library holds over 400 thousand physical volumes.
 Its most popular undergraduate majors, by 2021 graduates, were: